0ddjob/UMPK-R_Computer/README.md

 - D29   К553УД2     LM301   Op.
 Amp.
 ```
 ## Replacement Keyboard
 I suspect that after 40-odd years (mid-1980s to mid-2020s) that the "foiled lavan" membrane keyboard has started to malfunction.
 To replace it I have designed a new board using Cherry MX keyswitches.
-You will need to recover the СНП58-32 connector and the speaker from the original keyboard PCB, otherwise it uses readily available parts.
+You will need to recover the СНП58-32 connector and the speaker from the original keyboard PCB, otherwise it uses readily available parts.<br>

 ![Replacement keyboard 3D view](UMPK-R_replacement_keyboard_3D.png)